top of page

 As a Senior Technical Lead, I recommend & integrated WCAG 2.1 Level A accessibility standards into the redesigned system, tailoring features to real-world usage scenarios:

-1. Keyboard Navigation: Enabled full keyboard operability for users working in hands-busy industrial environments.
+1. Keyboard Navigation: Enabled full keyboard operability for users (employees) working in hands-busy industrial environments.

 2. Adjustable Text Sizes: Designed flexible typography to accommodate ageing employees or those with visual strain.